AirWalk-Digital/airview/packages/airview-cms/README.md

 The `AirviewCMS` component requires a configuration object, this is used to personalise the gitflow workflow and define your collections frontmatter.
 You may find it helpful to refer to the [airview-demo config](https://github.com/AirWalk-Digital/airview/blob/main/apps/airview-demo/src/config.js) for an example of how this works.

+### Base Url

+_This setting is optional_
+The `baseUrl` is the root url at which the cms api is located.

+The default is `/api`.
+It should be a string value of a path relative to the site root, or a full host/port/path combination. e.g /api/cms or https://myhost.com:1234/api

 #### Base Branch

 _This setting is required_